 Communication with your clients should be fast, clear, concise, and polite.
-Customers expect their emails or phone calls to be responded to within 24 hours.
+Customers expect their emails or phone calls to be responded to within a day.
 However, responding even faster than that is sure to “wow” them.

 When communicating via email, refrain from using slang or improper grammar.
 You might think you’re making yourself sound casual, but it will come off as sloppy.
 For more information about writing professional emails, click here.

 2. Materials Being Unavailable or Out of Stock

 Some problems you might encounter will be out of your control, but that doesn’t mean you won’t be expected to solve them.
 When you can’t help but disappoint the customer because something they wanted is not available, use positive language.